rcwoshimao/several-ducks-datahacks25/about_project.md

 ## What it does

-PR-View allows an artist to upload an audio file of their song.
+Tracktion allows an artist to upload an audio file of their song.
 Our tool listens to the song and uses agentic AI chatbots to simulate online discourse about that song before it's released.

 We then run sentiment analysis on these conversations to assess if the tone is positive, negative, or mixed overall.
 The result demonstrates potential public reception to the artist, giving artists early insight to how their work will be received.